espanso/website/docs/matches/basics.md

 Is ther anyone else? | Is there anyone else? | `ther` is converted to `there` I have other interests | I have other interests | `other` is left unchanged

 The related properties, `left_word: true` and `right_word: true`, ensure a match will only occur at the beginning or end of words respectively, and not in the middle.
+The latter may also be useful to match words at the beginning of a text field which doesn't express a word separator.

 The [configuration option](../../configuration/options/#options-reference) `word_separators` may be used to customise which characters qualify as word separators.